-Method Type Method Title Method Description Mechanized tree clearing will be utilized in select scenarios where hand clearing is deemed unsafe or unfeasible.
-All mechanized clearing in wetlands will be done utilizing approved temporary wetland access methods (see Section 4.10.2).
-Type II Mechanical Clearing Machine (HA) This term usually refers to a machine known as the Hydro-ax or Kershaw mower.
+Method Type Method Title Method Description Type II Mechanical Clearing Machine (HA) This term usually refers to a machine known as the Hydro-ax or Kershaw mower.
 This machine can cut trees up to 10 inches in diameter at the rate of several acres a day, depending on stem density and terrain.
 It is essentially nonselective and a good device for clearing rights-of-way that are composed of young undesirable species in a relatively uniform stand.
 Type III Mowing This technique is primarily used in areas of herbaceous vegetation.
 Terrain must be relatively flat with no gullies or rocks.
 Type IV Mechanical whole-tree felling equipment This method allows controlled felling and loading of whole trees while minimizing damage to adjacent trees.
 Where vegetation is cleared, erosion and sediment control measures will be installed and monitored until the topsoil is stabilized and can support grassy vegetation.